 It's also important to know when to stop swaddling your baby.
 Most experts recommend discontinuing around 4 to 6 months, before your baby starts rolling over on their own.

 Swaddling may still be beneficial after that point if your baby has trouble sleeping but be sure not to use it all the time as it could inhibit your child's movement and development.
+Checkout our blog post about How to Knit a Baby Blanket: 4 Steps and Learning the Basics.

 How to Swaddle Your Baby